 The most rewarding experience I’ve had so far as a lawyer wasn’t my largest result but I represented an 18-year old female, recent valedictorian who was sexual assaulted essentially during a quasi-job interview.
 She was provided alcohol to the point of unconsciousness and taken a half a mile away and assaulted and she woke up.
 And when I first met that client, you could tell she was a broken woman.
 The justice system somewhat failed her in that regard and she had significant behavior disorders as a result of this incident and really couldn’t find any closure to it.

-And so we represented her and for two and a half years worked up the case and the most rewarding movement of my professional career was when the judge vindicated her and awarded her over $22 million.
+And so we represented her and for two and a half years worked up the case and the most rewarding movement of my professional career was when the judge vindicated her.
 You could literally see the weight of her life lifted off of her shoulders at that moment irrespective of what happened on appeal, which it was affirmed on appeal both at the Dallas Court of Appeals level and the Texas Supreme Court.
 But that moment gave me the most pleasure in the practice and I really felt that what I’m doing made a difference and it truly made a difference in her life and I would that is definitely the most memorable moment of my career thus far.